fipciu1996/jenkins-administrative-scripts/README.md

 # jenkins-administrative-scripts
-Scripts to used in Jenkins scriptConsole
+Scripts to used in Jenkins script console